-10. Risk-Benefit sharing
+11. Risk-Benefit sharing

 The sharing of risks and benefits is an important aspect to the SBRI approach.
 Projects receive financial support and retain any intellectual property generated, with certain rights of use retained by BEIS.
-Project outputs are also expected to be shared widely and publicly and project teams are not permitted to include profit in the eligible project costs.
+Project outputs (non-commercial) are also expected to be shared widely and publicly and project teams are not permitted to include profit in the eligible project costs.

-Eligibility Question: Do you agree to this approach?
-YES/NO
+Eligibility Question: Do you agree to the SBRI approach on risk benefit sharing?